phac-nml/viralassembly/README.md

 ## Running Commands

 Simple commands to run input data.
-Input data can be done in three different ways:
+Data can be ingested by the pipeline in three different ways:

 1. Passing `--fastq_pass </PATH/TO/fastq_pass>` where `fastq_pass` is a directory containing `barcode##` subdirectories with fastq files
+   - This is the format that matches data which has been basecalled with `dorado`
+   - Samples can be renamed by passing in the [`--metadata` parameter](./docs/usage.md#metadata) with a TSV file mapping the barcode to the sample name
-2. Passing `--fastq_pass </PATH/TO/fastqs>` where `fastqs` is a directory containing `.fastq*` files
+2. Passing `--fastq_pass </PATH/TO/fastqs>` where `fastqs` is a directory containing named `*.fastq*` files
+   - Sample names are based off of the file names
 3. Passing `--input <samplesheet.csv>` where `samplesheet.csv` is a CSV file with two columns
    1. `sample` - The name of the sample
    2. `fastq_1` - Path to one fastq file per sample in `.fastq*` format